Howard Evans biography

 Courses

-Howard runs courses throughout the year in Thai Massage and Craniosacral therapy depending upon the demand.
-He teaches in England, Spain and Croatia.
+Howard runs courses throughout the year in Craniosacral therapy, teaching in England, Spain and Croatia.

 Howard can also be consulted in Mallorca